 - 1 large garlic clove, minced

-- 1 serrano, Thai, or habanero chili (depending on your heat tolerance), minced
+- 1 serrano or Thai chili (depending on your heat tolerance), minced

 - Preheat the oven to 450 degrees F and line two rimmed baking sheets with parchment paper.

 - Rinse and trim the Brussels sprouts, cutting each sprout into quarters.

 - Toss with the olive oil and sprinkle with salt.

 - Spread the Brussels sprouts evenly across the two baking sheets and roast for 20 minutes, until darkly caramelized spots are appearing on the vegetables and the loose leaves are crispy.